carlssonnp/test-another-remote-/simulations/history/readme.md

   1) No challenges just take a brief moment to contemplate and be grateful.
      Easier said than done.
 Ok good.
      Now you can go back to cursing about bugs.
+  2) Optional Trivia.
+What Language was original GLMNET package programmed in?